davidmcclure/pull-twitter-followers/README.md

 # Twitter follower harvester

 Pull follower ids for a set of Twitter users.
-If you want to harvest lots of accounts, or the accounts have lots of followers, this can take a long time, and it's easy for stuff to go wrong, which leaves you with incomplete data.
+If you want to harvest lots of accounts (or the accounts have lots of followers) this can take a long time, and it's easy for stuff to go wrong, which leaves you with incomplete data.

 This repo just:

-- Each account that you want to harvest gets pushed into a Redis-backed RQ queue.
+- Each account that you want to harvest gets pushed into a Redis-backed [RQ](http://python-rq.org/) queue.

-- The worker pops a screen names, and starts cursoring out the follower list from the Twitter API.
+- The worker pops a screen name, and starts cursoring out the follower list from the Twitter API.
 When this finishes, the list is committed as a batch of rows to a local SQLite database in a single transaction.
 This way, you never have an incomplete follower list for an account.

 - In the database, each follower looks like: